Dre Campbell Farm

 How to Get Rid of Fungus Gnats Naturally

-These are some of the most common home remedies and natural control methods for controlling the critters.
+Below are some of the most common home remedies and natural control methods for controlling these pests.

-These mosquito-like insects are particularly attracted to yellow, so it’s easy to catch them on these yellow sticky traps.
-You can also hang the traps vertically close to plants or in nurseries and indoors to catch new adults flying in.
+These mosquito-like insects are attracted to yellow, so they will easily get caught in yellow sticky traps.
+You can also hang the traps near plants in nurseries or indoors to trap new adult gnats flying in.

 2. Diatomaceous Earth